07

 “The year 2025 will be remembered as the year of the tariff,” wrote Ambassador Jamieson Greer, the United States trade representative, in a Financial Times op-ed at the end of last year.

 If 2025 was the year of the tariff, what will 2026 be known as?
 The National Security Strategy argues that rebalancing global trade relationships also means “consolidating our alliance system into an economic group.”
 How does the administration intend to pursue this objective?
-Please join Ambassador Greer for a fireside chat with Senior Fellow Peter Rough on the Trump administration’s first year back in office and what’s next for US trade policy.
+Please join Ambassador Greer for a fireside chat with Senior Fellow Peter Rough on what’s next for US trade policy.

 Related Events